Aiiimen/Portfolio-V2/_posts/2016-10-14-My-Dissertation-idea.md

 ---

 With the number of digital images being produced everyday is increasing, image degradation is increasing too.
 By image degradation, I mean image blur.
 Either it's out of focus blur or blur between the camera and the subject.
 Blurry images make up a significant percentage of anyone's picture collection.
-For that reason including others as well, I've decided to do my dissertation of Blur detection.
+For that reason including others as well, I've decided to do my dissertation on Blur detection.

 A piece of software that takes in a collection of images and filters them according to their blurriness.